I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Method

-Note that when processing a sequence of $T$ target views, we maintain $T$ global confidence canvases.
-The optimal candidate frame at each iteration is selected by maximizing the average marginal gain aggregated over ALL $T$ spatial confidence maps.
-Since this iterative greedy maximum coverage search relies solely on simple operations (e.g., patch-wise maximum and average) executed at a reduced patch resolution, it introduces negligible computational overhead during inference.
+When processing a sequence of $T$ target views, we maintain one global confidence canvas for each view.
+At each iteration, we select the candidate frame that maximizes the average marginal gain across ALL $T$ canvases.
+Since this iterative greedy maximum coverage search only uses simple operations (e.g., patch-wise maximum and average) executed at a reduced patch resolution, it incurs negligible inference overhead.
 Algorithm details are provided in the Appendix.